turnkeylinux-apps/mediawiki/README.rst

         - mediawiki-extensions-base
         - mediawiki-extensions-collection
-        - mediawiki-extensions-confirmedit
         - mediawiki-extensions-geshi
         - mediawiki-extensions-openid

 - SSL support out of the box.
-- `PHPMyAdmin`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
+- `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery, user registration)
 - Webmin modules for configuring Apache2, PHP and MySQL.